SeanDuffie/MCServer/README.md

-# QuickMCServer
+# MCServer
-Just a quick setup for a minecraft server.
-Will allow me to save and organize some scripts
+A quick setup for a minecraft server.
+Contains templates for both Bedrock and Java servers, as well as scripts for running and backing them up.
+Will also allow users to plug in jar files for Paper and Minecraft Forge modded servers.

 ## Setup